Sunhaloo/Obsidian-Publishing/Learning/C Programming Language/C Basics/Arrays - C.md

 But there are some extras in this code ( *insert meme add a little spice to it* ).
 So amma explain it like the good person that I am ( *am not* ).

+This code is taken from a [video](https://www.youtube.com/watch?v=nIJvKd5I1cY) by Portfolio Courses

 ```C